 Now more than ever before, the issue of healthcare has been thrust into our everyday lives.
 For a lot of people, the more you hear about the issue of healthcare, the more complicated it appears to be.

-With more than 30 years of experience in the health insurance field, the Bernardini & Donovan team is proud to have established long-lasting and trusted relationships with all of the major carriers throughout California and beyond.
+With more than 30 years of experience in the health insurance field, the Bernardini & Donovan team is proud to have established long-lasting and trusted relationships with all of the major carriers throughout California and Colorado.